IncredibleProgress/sweetheart.py/README.md

 # interested for calculation, machine-learning, ms-excel
 sws install science

-# interested for processing and scraping the web
+# interested for processing or scraping the web
 sws install web
 ```

 ## Epilogue: a new life starts now

-Even at this Beta step, Sweetheart allows you to make a lot by yourself.
+Even at this Beta-stage, Sweetheart allows you to make a lot by yourself.
 Enjoy discovering and learning how coding can help and support you, using amazing raw materials widely used by GAFAM and others!